stevedepp/fp-cloud-formation-clt/README.md

 	    cli()

 -	click library employed for command line tool menus and logging
--	./cfcli.py make-infra  --> install requirements, builds and deploys aws resources from cloud formation template
+-	`./cfcli.py make-infra`  --> install requirements, builds and deploys aws resources from cloud formation template
--	./cfcli.py add
+-	`./cfcli.py add`
 	-	takes 1 of 2 both not both arguments as names to add
-		-	--file or -f will take a text file containing a column of names
+		-	`--file` or `-f` will take a text file containing a column of names
-		-	--item or -i will take a single name in-line folling --item or -i
+		-	`--item` or `-i` will take a single name in-line folling --item or -i
 	-	finds names currently in table
 	-	from current names + new names, computes unique total set
 	-	adds the net difference unique total set - current names
 	- 	reports back the old table form, new table form and table transaction

--	./cfcli.py remove
+-	`./cfcli.py remove`
 	-	takes 1 of 2 both not both arguments as names to add
-		-	--file or -f will take a text file containing a column of names
+		-	`--file` or `-f` will take a text file containing a column of names
-		-	--item or -i will take a single name in-line folling --item or -i
+		-	`--item` or `-i` will take a single name in-line folling --item or -i
 	-	finds names currently in table
 	-	ignores a name to be removed if not in table
 	-	removes names
 	- 	reports back the old table form, new table form and table transaction

--	./cfcli.py update
+-	`./cfcli.py update`
 	-	takes 2 arguments
-		-	--old or -o will take a current name to be changed
+		-	`--old` or `-o` will take a current name to be changed
-		-	--new or -n will take the replacement for old name
+		-	`--new` or `-n` will take the replacement for old name
 	- 	reports back the old table form, new table form and table transaction

+-	`./cfcli.py teardown`
+	-	removes all aws resources

 ### ```template.yml```